chvnp/object_recoginition_CNN/README.md

 # Object Recoginition using CNN

 This project uses CNN to detect certain shapes/markers in the images.
-Basic purpose of this project was to detect two markers(A groove and a notch) on a robot(ABB IRB-120) which has to be matched for caliberation.
-These markers are usually hard to find on the robots and it requires prior knowledege of the markers actually look like.
+Basic purpose of this project was to detect two markers(A groove and a notch) on a robot(ABB IRB-120) which has to be matched for calibration.
+These markers are usually hard to find on the robots and it requires prior knowledge of the markers actually look like.
 This problem was solved using a trained CNN which was train using multiple images of the markers and was improved with several test runs.

-The target was very specefic in this case however it can be used for general object recoginition as well.
+The target was very specific in this case however it can be used for general object recoginition as well.

 ### Tech